Just-Some-Bots/MusicBot/_docs/using/commands.md

     Search with service for a number of results with the search query.

 search [NUMBER] "<QUERY>"
-    Search youtube for query but get a custom number of results.
+    Search YouTube for query but get a custom number of results.
     Note: the double-quotes are required in this case.

 {% endhighlight %}